Student Loan Terminology Cheat Sheet

 Delinquency

 When you miss a student loan payment, the loan becomes delinquent.
 The loan will be considered delinquent until a payment is made on the loan.
-If the loan remains in delinquency for a specified period of time (which may vary for federal vs. private student loans), it may enter default.
+If the loan remains in delinquency for a specified period of time (which varies for federal vs. private student loans), it may enter default.

 Direct Loan